cesarolvr/cesarolvr/README.md

 - 💻 I’m currently working with development of front-end modern applications

-- 🌱 learning about creative programming, ui design and 3d tools to web development
+- 🌱 in my free time, working with creative programming, ui design and 3d tools to web development

+- 🏅 and also in my free time I'm 🚴🏿‍♂️ cycling, 🏊‍♂️ swimming and ⚽ playing soccer

 - 📮 you can send me a message in 🐦<a href="https://twitter.com/cesarolvr" target="blank">twitter</a>, 📷<a href="https://linkedin.com/in/cesarolvr" target="blank">
     instagram